![]() legislation |

-LEGISLATIVE PROCESS The idea A bill starts with an idea (i.e., protect dogs and cats from harm by regulating dog and cat breeders in Minnesota).
+LEGISLATIVE PROCESS The idea A bill starts with an idea.
 The main point of the "process" is to turn the idea into law (making the idea legal) by moving it through two legislative bodies: the Minnesota Senate and the Minnesota House of Representatives.
 These two legislative bodies are made up of legislators who represent communities throughout Minnesota.
 The State is divided into 67 political districts with each district having one Senator and two Representatives, all of whom are voted into office by the residents (called constituents) of that district.
 There are a total of 67 Senators in Minnesota, and 134 Representatives.
 These legislators are known as law-makers because, through their votes, they can determine what ideas become laws.
 Constituents, by talking with legislators, can help shape their opinions.
 For maps showing the district boundaries and other details, go to: MAPS NOTE: Minnesota is divided into districts for state legislators (legislative), who meet and conduct work at the State Capitol in St. Paul, and for federal legislators (congressional), who represent the State of Minnesota in Washington D.C..

 The steps The legislative process for creating and passing a bill is not precise.
 There are numerous variables, twists and turns, and starts and stops during the process.
 The diagram below is a general overview of the process.